GerritCodeReview/k8s-gerrit/Documentation/operator.md

 The Receiver-CustomResource installs a Deployment running Apache with a git-http- backend that is meant to receive pushes performed by Gerrit's replication plugin.
-It is meant to be installed into a GerritCluster that does not include a primary Gerrit, but only Gerrit Replicas.
+It can only be installed into a GerritCluster that does not include a primary Gerrit, but only Gerrit Replicas.

 The Receiver-CustomResource is mainly meant to be used by the GerritCluster-reconciler